-Otting served as CEO of OneWest Bank from 2010 to 2015.
+Mr. Otting served as CEO of OneWest Bank from 2010 to 2015.
 Under his leadership, OneWest carried out tens of thousands of foreclosures and attracted a large number of consumer complaints.
 The bank was also implicated in redlining practices: in 2014 and 2015, OneWest made just two mortgages to black borrowers in a set of Southern California counties where the bank had 74 branches.
 One of the most concerning pieces of the Otting legacy at OneWest are the recently settled Justice Department charges of misconduct in its reverse mortgage business.
 The Office of the Comptroller of the Currency (OCC) is the principal safety-and-soundness regulator of national banks which together hold more than two-thirds of the country's total banking assets.
 The Comptroller's job calls for someone with an informed and serious commitment to serving the public interest.
-Nothing in this nominee's record suggested such a commitment
+Nothing in this nominee's record suggested such a commitment.

-The Senate confirmed Otting's nomination on Nov.
-16, 2017, by a vote of 54 - 43.
+The nomination of Mr. Otting was confirmed by the U.S. Senate on Nov.
+16, 2017 by a vote of 54 - 43.

 Confirmation of Kathleen Laura Kraninger as Director of the Consumer Financial Protection Bureau.
+U.S. Senate vote no. 255.

-Kraninger has shown no track record and given no indication that she would defend the interests of consumer against abuse at the hands of Wall Street banks and predatory lenders.
-Instead, Kraninger has endorsed Mick Mulvaney's prioritizing of financial industry interests over consumers and the rule of law.
-It is also troublesome that Kraninger's refuses to provide any documentation or to answer any questions about her management decisions at the Office of Management and Budget-especially regarding her involvement in or views on the most controversial policies at the agencies she was tasked with overseeing, including horrific family separations and the disastrous response to Hurricanes Irma and Maria.
+Before her confirmation, Ms. Kraninger had shown no track record nor given any indication that she would defend the interests of consumer against abuse at the hands of Wall Street banks and predatory lenders.
+Instead, Ms. Kraninger endorsed Mick Mulvaney's prioritizing of financial industry interests over consumers and the rule of law.
+It is also troublesome that Ms. Kraninger's refused to provide any documentation or to answer any questions about her management decisions at the Office of Management and Budget especially regarding her involvement in or views on the most controversial policies at the agencies she was tasked with overseeing, including horrific family separations and the disastrous response to Hurricanes Irma and Maria.